 There are more than 100,000 hot springs in Japan.
-They can be found at local locations or at hotels, ryokan and pensions.
+They can be found in their own places or in hotels, ryokan and pensions.
 There are also public and private Onsen that are not part of a hotel or residence.

 Onsen ranges from a natural location in the middle of the forest to modern onsen resorts with dozens (or hundreds) of baths.
 Onsen can be found even in big cities like Tokyo or small cities that we don’t even find right on the map.

 However, the vast majority of the hot springs are in the mountains and in the countryside.
 Japan has dozens of Onsen spas like Atami and Hakone (near Tokyo).
 Each city can have dozens of Onsen baths.

 To find an onsen we recommend using the Google Maps and search for onsen [温泉], sento [銭湯], hot spring or the other terms we mentioned in the article.